CenIII/CC-Panorama/README.md

 ### 4. Eliminate outlier images

-  By observing the inlier matrix we got from step 1, we can determine which images are outliers.
-Specifically, we first get the max number of inliers each image can get with other images.
-If this number is too small (meaning no other images have enough inliers with it.), then we can determine it’s an outlier.
+  By observing the ***inlier matrix*** we got from step 1, we can determine which images are outliers.
+Specifically, we first get the max number of inliers each image can get with other images (find it in each row of the ***inlier matrix***).
+It’s an outlier if this number is too small (meaning no other images have enough inliers with it.).

   After eliminating the outliers the **inlier matrix** become as follows: